Understanding Autism Burnout: Signs, Effects, + How to Recover

 Emotional resilience plummets.
 A person may feel numb, deeply detached, or emotionally “shut off.”
 For others, intense meltdowns (where built-up stress and sensory overload erupt) become more frequent and harder to recover from.

 Burnout can make it nearly impossible to maintain social contact.
-Many autistic people isolate to protect themselves from further overwhelm, but this can deepen feelings of loneliness, depression, and hopelessness.
+Many autistic individuals isolate to protect themselves from further overwhelm.
+However, this can often deepen feelings of loneliness, depression, and hopelessness.

-It is critical to understand that autism burnout is not simply “being tired.”
-It’s a sign that an autistic person’s capacity to cope has been exhausted, usually after months or years of masking, pushing through sensory overload, and trying to fit in without adequate support or accommodations.
+It’s critical to understand that autism burnout is not simply “being tired.”
+It’s a sign that an autistic person’s capacity to cope has been exhausted — usually after months or years of masking, pushing through sensory overload, and trying to fit in without adequate support or accommodations.
 When the signs and symptoms of burnout aren’t addressed, it can lead to long-term disability, job loss, relationship problems, and a profound sense of hopelessness.

 What Causes Autism Burnout?